IvanaHybenova/Directing-customers-to-subscription-through-App-behaviour-analysis-/README.md

-appdata10.csv - Dataset provided for the project top_screens.csv - Additional file containing 58 top screens of the app raw_unseen_data - This is actually hold out set (test.set) after the split I saved for being able to test the app
+appdata10.csv - Dataset provided for the project top_screens.csv - Additional file containing 58 top screens of the app raw_unseen_data - This is actually hold out set (test.set) after the split I saved for being able to test the app new_appdata10 - Dataset after the EDA

 Instructions:
-Download top_screens.csv, raw_unseen_data.csv and flask_predict_api.py.
+Download new_appdata10, top_screens.csv, raw_unseen_data.csv, Model.py and flask_predict_api.py to the same folder

+Run Model.py in your favourite Python IDE and save model you would like to use (random forrest will be saved by default) in a folder named "model".
+(I couldn't upload trained classifier since it is too big.)

 Through your command line navigate to the folder you are storing these files.
 Make sure you have python path in your enviroment variables and run command python flask_predict_api.py

 From your browser navigate to your localhost on port 8000.
 Click on predict_api and then try it out!.
 Insert raw_unseen_data and press execute.